 a-f Different letters in superscript in the same table column indicate on statistically significant difference between values, at level of significance of p<0.05 (based on post hoc Tukey HSD test

-Table 5. shows results of the sensory analysis of the bread with yeast extract, from where it can be seen that yeast extract addition statistically significantly affected all: appearance, taste, aroma and texture descriptors.
-Different quantities of salt addition (comparison of the sample 1 and 4; 5 and 8; 10 and 13) statistically significantly affected to the characteristic appearance, crust and crumb colour intensity, salty taste, pungent aroma and all texture descriptors.
-Addition of sugar statistically significantly contributed to all appearance descriptors, sweet and salty taste, aroma and texture (comparison of the samples 11 and 12).
+Table 6. shows results of the sensory analysis of the bread with yeast extract, from where it can be seen that yeast extract addition statistically significantly affected all: appearance, taste, aroma and texture descriptors.
+From the figures S16a,b – S31a,b it can be seen that yeast extract addition affected the increase of descriptors for characteristic appearance, crust and crumb colour intensity, colour uniformity, sweet, sour and salty taste, sour, yeast and pungent aroma and wall thickness, while affected the decrease of descriptors for colour uniformity, characteristic taste and aroma, firmness, elasticity and pores uniformity.

+Lysine from yeast extract could be the major source of primary amines in proteins in Maillard reactions of condensation between reducing sugars and amino acids 28, providing the increased crumb colour intensity of the bread samples containing yeast extract.

+Linear SOP term of yeast extract for characteristic appearance, crust colour intensity, crumb colour intensity and for all taste and aroma descriptors statistically significantly contributed to the SOP model forming.
+Quadratic term of yeast extract was statistically significant for sweet taste and yeast aroma models.

+Different quantities of salt addition (comparison of the sample 1 and 4; 5 and 8; 10 and 13; figures S16a-S31a) statistically significantly increased the characteristic appearance, crust and crumb colour intensity, salty taste, pungent aroma and all texture descriptors, while decreased colour uniformity descriptors.
+Linear term for salt was statistically significant in cases of characteristic appearance, salty taste and yeast and pungent aroma models.
+Quadratic term for salt was statistically significant in cases of sweet taste and elasticity models.

+Addition of sugar statistically significantly contributed to the increase of characteristic appearance, crust and crumb colour intensity, sweet and salty taste, pungent aroma, elasticity and pores uniformity descriptors. (comparison of the samples 11 and 12, figures S16b-S31b).
+Sugar added to the bread with yeast extract statistically significantly decreased colour uniformity, characteristic taste and aroma, firmness and wall thickness.
 Sugar addition in quantities of 5 and 10 % in samples with yeast extract addition of 5 % (samples 10 and 12), improved most of sensory characteristics in comparison to the bread samples with yeast extract addition but without sugar addition (sample 11).

+Linear term for sugar statistically significantly contributed to the characteristic taste and aroma, yeast aroma, and all texture descriptors models' forming.
+Quadratic term for sugar was statistically significant only in case of elasticity model.
+Crops product term of yeast extract x sugar was statistically significant in cases of characteristic and salty taste, characteristic aroma and texture descriptors of firmness, elasticity and wall thickness models.

-Comparing the effectiveness on sensory characteristics of yeast extract as a salt substitution in the bread samples recipes, by analyzing bread samples 4 and 10, it can be seen that addition of yeast extract improved appearance descriptors, without deteriorating texture descriptors.
-Taste of the samples with yeast extract became more complex, but without increasing salty taste.
+By comparing the effectiveness on sensory characteristics of yeast extract as a salt substitution in the bread samples recipes, by analyzing bread samples 4 and 10; 1 and 7; 3 and 6; it can be seen that addition of yeast extract improved appearance descriptors, without high deterioration of texture descriptors.
+In the Maillard reactions the type of flavor compound formed depends on the type of sugars and amino acids involved 28, so the taste of the samples with yeast extract became more complex, but without increasing salty taste.
 Aroma of the yeast extract bread samples was also changed, with statistically significantly increased descriptors of sour, yeast and pungent, what was expected.

-Table 5.
+Table 6.
 Average values and standard deviations of the sensory analysis of the bread with yeast extract